 District taxes are received quarterly.
-Fire Prevention Bureau Inspection customers are billed at the time of service and revenue is recorded net of any discounts, assessments, or abatements, if applicable.
+Fire Prevention Bureau Inspection and EMS services customers are billed at the time of service and revenue is recorded net of any discounts, assessments, or abatements, if applicable.

 7. Cash and Cash Equivalents

 Amounts include petty cash, amounts on deposit, and short-term investments with original maturities of three months or less.